An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Numerical Experiments

 \subsection{The Influence of Problem Rank on Solver Efficiency}

-In this section, we examine how the TT rank of the input graph impacts the efficiency and behaviour of our solver.
-While the size of the problem controls the dimensionality of the variable tensors, the TT rank governs their structural complexity.
+{ In this section, we examine how the TT rank of the input graph impacts the efficiency and behaviour of our solver.
+While the size of the problem controls the dimensionality of the variable tensors, the TT rank governs their structural complexity. }

-Figure~\ref{fig:tt-rank-runtime-memory-maxcut} presents the runtime (left) and memory usage (right) of our solver on MaxCut instances as a function of the TT rank of the input graph.
+{ Figure~\ref{fig:tt-rank-runtime-memory-maxcut} presents the runtime (left) and memory usage (right) of our solver on MaxCut instances as a function of the TT rank of the input graph.
 Each point corresponds to a single random instance, with colours indicating problem sizes from $2^6$ to $2^9$.
-As the TT rank increases, both runtime and memory usage increase consistently.
+As the TT rank increases, both runtime and memory usage generally increase, with some seed-dependent outliers.
 This reflects the added computational and memory cost of handling more complex objective tensors in the MaxCut problem, induced by the higher TT rank of the input graph.
-The spread of runtimes and memory usage within each TT rank further reveals the impact of problem size, with larger instances incurring notably higher resource demands.
+The spread of runtimes and memory usage within each TT rank further reveals the impact of problem size, with larger instances incurring notably higher resource demands. }

-Figure~\ref{fig:tt_heatmaps_maxcut} reports the final TT ranks of the primal, dual, and dual slack variable tensors produced by the TT IPM for MaxCut problems with varying graph TT rank (x-axis) and problem size (y-axis).
-Each heatmap visualises how the solution's TT rank evolves as the input objective tensor's TT rank varies and as the problem dimension increases.
-As expected, the TT rank of the solution tensors grows with both the TT rank of the input graph and the problem size.
-The primal solutions exhibit the highest TT rank growth, particularly for problem sizes beyond $2^8$ and TT rank 3 or 4.
-In contrast, the TT ranks of the dual variable tensors remain more moderate, often staying below 10, even for larger and higher rank instances.

-These results indicate that while the input graph's TT rank directly influences the rank complexity of the resulting semidefinite variables, the TT IPM maintains relatively low TT rank representations for the solutions.

-Figure~\ref{fig:tt-rank-runtime-memory-maxstableset} shows the runtime (left) and memory usage (right) of TT IPM on Maximum Stable Set problems across varying input TT ranks and problem sizes.
+{ Figure~\ref{fig:tt-rank-runtime-memory-maxstableset} shows the runtime (left) and memory usage (right) of TT IPM on Maximum Stable Set problems across varying input TT ranks and problem sizes.
 Similar to MaxCut, both runtime and memory increase with TT rank and dimension.
 However, several key differences emerge.
-Most notably, the runtime and memory variability across seeds is significantly higher than in the MaxCut experiments (Figure~\ref{fig:tt_heatmaps_maxcut}), especially for TT ranks 3 and 4.
-For instance, at TT rank 4 and size $2^9$, some runs require under 1000 MB of memory, while others exceed 7000 MB.
-Likewise, runtimes for TT rank 3 range from tens to thousands of seconds, indicating inconsistent numerical behaviour.
-In contrast to MaxCut, where performance degrades more gradually, Max Stable Set exhibits more volatile scaling.
+Most notably, the runtime and memory variability across seeds is less regular than in the MaxCut experiments, especially for TT ranks 3 and 4.
+For instance, the plotted summaries for size $2^9$ show large spreads for ranks 1 and 4, and the rank-4 memory reaches about $1.5$ GB.
+In contrast to MaxCut, where performance changes more gradually, Max Stable Set exhibits more heterogeneous but still informative scaling. }